iltuoconsulenteit/DocCropper-Test/README.md

 ### 🛠 Install script

 Run `./install_DocCropper.sh` to clone or update the project in `~/Scrivania/DocCropper`.
 The script checks for `git`, `python3`, and `pip3` before pulling the latest changes with `--rebase`.

+The application reads configuration from `settings.json` in the project root.
+You can pre-populate this file with your preferred defaults or edit it later.